UTM Bee Honey is now on sale!

-On sale at the Hospitality & Retail Services Information Booth Monday - Thursday, 10am - 4pm.
-No cash, dabit or credit only.
-The Information Booth is located in the William G. Davis Building across The Meeting Place from the Davis Food Court.
+*The Information Booth is located in the William G. Davis Building in The Meeting Place, across from the Davis Food Court

 On June 2, 2017, UTM welcomed three hives and 15,000 honeybees to campus.
 The particular type of honeybee we brought to campus is called a Buckfast bee - they are an English-bred strain that is resistant to parasites and mites, and for those who may be a little nervous of our bountifully buzzing neighbors, fear not, as they are known for being very calm and non-aggressive.
 Since then, we have brought in two additional hives, and the bees have multiplied to about 50,000 bees per hive.

 For more information on Buckfast Bees visit: Beekeeping at Buckfast Abbey

 The brightly colored hives, known as KoBee, Sting, Queen Latifah, Bee-Yonce, and Chubee, were painted by artist Vitalia Smirnova and you can find them on the green roof of the Instructional Centre on the third floor looking out the back of the building (on the opposite side of the computer lab from the main stairs).
 While they are only accessible to the beekeeper and facilities staff, we have made sure to position the hives such that staff, students and faculty can watch them hard at work through the large windows on the third floor.